InformaticsMatters/squonk2-python-client/README.rst

     ---

-    # An example Squeck environments file.
+    # An example environments file.
     #
     # It provides all the connection details for one or more Squonk2 environments.
     # It is expected to be found in the user's home directory